 If you have student debt or are planning to borrow money for college, pay special attention to your student loan interest rates.
-The higher the student loan rate, the more you’ll pay—while lower rates will mean repaying less.
+The higher the rates, the more you’ll pay, while lower rates will mean repaying less.

 Here’s an overview of the average student loan interest rates you can expect, along with an explanation of how these rates are set.

 |Student Loan Type||Borrower Type||Average Student Loan Interest Rate (2006–2021)||Current Student Loan Interest Rates (2021–22)|

 |Direct unsubsidized loans||Graduate or professional students||6.22%||5.28%|

 |Direct PLUS loans||Parents of undergraduate students and graduate or professional students||7.27%||6.28%|